DLR-Institute-of-Future-Fuels/gaspype/examples/soec_syngas.md

 This example shows a 1D isothermal SOEC (Solid oxide electrolyzer cell) model.
 Converting CO2 and H2 into syngas.

-The operating parameters chosen here are not necessary realistic.
-Under the example condition the formation of solid carbon is very likely.
+The operating parameters chosen here are not necessarily realistic.
+For example, a utilization of 0.95 causes issues with the formation of solid carbon.

 ```python
 import gaspype as gp